tripleee/SmokeDetector-wiki/Privileges.md

 This privilege level allows you to:
 * Give feedback via chat
 * Use the privileged commands listed [here](./Commands#privileged-commands).
+* Add comments to posts from chat (simply reply to any SD report)
 * Stop autoflagging in the event of an emergency using `!!/stopflagging`.
 After this, autoflagging can only be re-enabled by an admin.

 Technically, this privilege is granted in the Smoke Detector source code by adding the user's numeric account ID to the `privileged_users` list for the room in question.
 When this is in place, the `!!/amiprivileged` chat command will cause Smoke Detector to reply "✓ You are a privileged user".